openzipkin/brave/instrumentation/okhttp3/src/it/okhttp3_v3/README.md

-# kafka1
+# okhttp3_v3
-This tests that KafkaPropagation can be used with kafka-client v<2
+This tests that TracingCallFactory can be used with okhttp3 <3.12